paepckehh/mkcert-delux/README.md

 The new code is 100% pure golang only, no cgo, NO OPENSSL (CMD) NEEDED!

+# ANYTHING ELSE NEW?

-* add (minimal/basic) support for FreeBSD rootCA
+* add (minimal/basic) support for FreeBSD rootCA (PR open [#491](https://github.com/FiloSottile/mkcert/pull/491))
+* add Ed25519 certificates support
-* add Ed25519 certificates (REMINDER!: still lack of in Chrome)
+* Ed25519 REMINDER: still lack of support in Chrome
-* Ed25519 reduces embedded systems keygen time from minutes (rsa3072) to less < 1 sec
+* Ed25519: reduce embedded sys keygen time from minutes (rsa3072) to less < 1 sec

 # INSTALL